-Our first result is a new criterion for the non-explosion of the perturbed Markov jump process in the time interval $[0,t]$, which corresponds to a suitable exponential moment bound for the perturbation (see Condition $C[\nu,t]$ in Definition \ref{def_papaya} and Theorem \ref{th:explosionX}, and see \cite{CZ} for an alternative criterion for Markov chains).
-In Lemma \ref{tik_tok} we give a sufficient condition leading to this exponential moment bound in terms of reinforced Lyapunov functions, in the same spirit of \cite[Condition 2.2]{BFG1}.
-We then study the LR.
-Under the same exponential moment bound, we show that the expected value of the observables at time $t$, as well as of empirical additive functionals in the time-interval $[0,t]$, is differentiable in the perturbation parameter $\l$ at $\l=0$, and we provide formulas for the derivative at $\l=0$ (see Theorem \ref{th:JS}).
-When the initial distribution is stationary for the unperturbed process, these formulas allow explicit computations in terms of the stationary distribution and the two-time correlation function of the unperturbed process (see Theorem \ref{cor:JS}).
-Our derivation is rigorous, not restricted to finite state space and, up to our knowledge, the formulas obtained for additive functionals cumulative at jumps times have not been derived before, not even at heuristic level.
+We now detail our results in the first regime.
+We apply a time-dependent weak perturbation such that the perturbed process is again a Markov jump process (now with time-dependent transition kernel), whose law on the path space associated to a finite time interval $[0,t]$ of observation is absolutely continuous (when explosion does not take place) w.r.t.\ the corresponding law of the unperturbed Markov jump process.
+We isolate an exponential moment condition (see Condition $C[\nu,t]$ in Definition \ref{def_papaya}) under which we show that the perturbed process a.s.~does not explode (see Theorem \ref{th:explosionX}) and linear response takes place.
+More precisely, the expected value of the observables at time $t$, as well as of empirical additive functionals in the time-interval $[0,t]$, is differentiable in the perturbation parameter $\l$ at $\l=0$, and we provide formulas for the derivative at $\l=0$ (see Theorem \ref{th:JS}).
+We point out that non--explosion is unstable under weak perturbation (even of a mild form) as shown by the counterexample in Section \ref{contro}.
+When the initial distribution is stationary for the unperturbed process, our formulas allow explicit computations in terms of the stationary distribution and the two-time correlation function of the unperturbed process (see Theorem \ref{cor:JS}).
 As examples of applications of our results, in Section \ref{sec_esempi} we discuss birth and death processes, random walks on $\bbZ^d$ in a confining potential and random walks in a random conductance field.